 While snooker and pool share some similarities, they are two distinct games played on different tables with different rules and equipment.

 Snooker is played on a larger table with smaller pockets and smaller balls.
-The balls used in snooker are also numbered differently and have a different color scheme.
+The balls used in snooker are also numbered differently and have a different colour scheme.
 The objective of snooker is to score points by potting balls in a specific order, with each ball having a different point value.

 Pool, on the other hand, is played on a smaller table with larger pockets and larger balls.
-The balls used in pool are numbered from 1 to 15, with seven solid-colored balls, seven striped balls, and a black 8-ball.
+The balls used in pool are numbered from 1 to 15, with seven solid-coloured balls, seven striped balls, and a black 8-ball.
 The objective of pool is to pocket all of your designated balls and then pot the 8-ball to win the game.

 Home Billiards is here to satisfy your cue sport table needs.
 Not only do we sell pool tables, we can also customize them to suit your preferences and budget to perfection.
 We also sell equipment related to other games such as table tennis, foosball, darts, and more.

-If you'd like to try before you buy, stop by our pool table store in Vancouver and visit the showroom to see some of our merchandise in-person and talk through your decision process with our helpful staff.
+If you'd like to try before you buy, stop by our billiards store in Vancouver and visit the showroom to see some of our merchandise in-person and talk through your decision process with our helpful staff.
 We provide free delivery and installation of pool tables to anyone in the Greater Vancouver area.
 If you want to schedule a delivery or have any other questions, contact us today.